DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 Chatroulette, allowed the users to randomly connect to other users through their webcams.
-In complete anonymity, users could video chat with others, perform acts for complete strangers, just look at each other, or try to catch another’s attention before he or she clicked on the ‘next’ button - or if all failed, to just hit the ‘next’ button and jump to another random user’s webcam.
-Without any advertisement, the users of Ternovsky’s Chatroulette exponentially grew; when the site launched in November 2009, it initially drew 500 visitors per day.
+In complete anonymity, users could video chat with others, perform acts for complete strangers, just look at each other, or try to catch another's attention before he or she clicked on the 'next' button - or if all failed, to just hit the 'next' button and jump to another random user's webcam.
+Without any advertisement, the users of Ternovsky's Chatroulette exponentially grew; when the site launched in November 2009, it initially drew 500 visitors per day.
 Within a month, there were fifty thousand daily users, and Chatroulette is still one of the top five video chat sites in the world. [^16_Ozgun-Talking_3]

 The popularity of Chatroulette revealed the erotic potential of the medium.
-According to an informal study published in 2010, hitting the “next” button on Chatroulette yielded a 1 in 8 chance of seeing someone apparently naked, exposing themselves or engaging in a sexual act, a considerable chance of seeing a ‘show your tits’ sign, and a considerably lesser chance of seeing actual female flashers.[^16_Ozgun-Talking_4] The amount of users seeking erotic pleasure and anonymously exhibiting themselves on the site eventually generated a series of public controversies, to the degree that Ternovsky finally had to modify the website’s program to detect skin tone and block nudity, and employ users with ‘moderator’ privileges to filter out obscenity.
+According to an informal study published in 2010, hitting the 'next' button on Chatroulette yielded a 1 in 8 chance of seeing someone apparently naked, exposing themselves or engaging in a sexual act, a considerable chance of seeing a 'show your tits' sign, and a considerably lesser chance of seeing actual female flashers.[^16_Ozgun-Talking_4] The amount of users seeking erotic pleasure and anonymously exhibiting themselves on the site eventually generated a series of public controversies, to the degree that Ternovsky finally had to modify the website's program to detect skin tone and block nudity, and employ users with 'moderator' privileges to filter out obscenity.

 Webcam sex sites that appeared in the recent years were built on the idea of providing an open space for what has been excluded from